diningeachox/G-CNN/Readme.md

 libtorch<br>

 # Optimization using C++ and CUDA
-In the command line, use the following commands
+In the command line, use the following commands <br>
 `py setup.py install #C++ extensions`<br>
 `py setup_cuda.py install #CUDA extensions`